 It all started with careful selection of materials, streamlined processes and simplified packaging.
 The concept of rationalizing products by totally eliminating wastefulness, and at the same time making them more attractive, is at the heart of traditional Japanese aesthetics.
 Since ancient times, the nature of core elements has been fundamental to the Japanese appreciation of beauty.
 Simplicity does not mean merely austerity; its appeal can be greater than that of luxury.
 And in an age when individuality and individual preference rule, eliminating precisely these qualities allows customers to find their own uses for products, giving free reign to individuality.

 Last year we initiated an internal research program in our aim to provide even better quality goods.
-This laboratory, which we call the Quality Products of Everyday Life Research Center, is a space where we engage in dialogue with customers in MUJI stores and online to develop products and discover pleasant ways of living that make people around the world say
+This laboratory, which we call the Quality Products of Everyday Life Research Center, is a space where we engage in dialogue with customers in MUJI stores and online to develop products and discover pleasant ways of living that make people around the world say this will suffice.

 Kitchen stuff.
 Much less than I wanted to, due to scarce luggage space, but cute stuff nevertheless.